 Five things I like about expat guys

-Eccentric, zombie-loving, nerdy: a few things I ♥ about expat dudes in Japan.
+Eccentric, zombie-loving, nerdy: a few things I ♥ about expat dudes in Japan.1) They’re weird.

 Expat guys have a lot of the qualities I look for: complicated, geeky, and slightly dark.
 They tend to be way into computers, sci-fi, and play first-person Zombie shooter games way more than they’ll admit.
 But they’re also here for a reason.
 Sure, it might be a JP culture-addict thing, but chances are they might have been a little socially awkward back home and came here to experience something more fun than furtive glances of disdain from random blind dates.